BDHU/blog/_posts/2021-03-27-congruence_closure.md

 Naturally, congruence closure $$R^C$$ would be the smallest set that contains congruence relation $$R$$.
 What this means is $$R^C$$ contains $$R^E$$ (the equivlance closure we derived before), and any element generated from $$R^E$$ by a given function that produces element which also satisfies equivelance relation.
 For example, Given $$S = \{a, b, c\}$$ and function $$f$$ such that $$f(a) = b$$, $$f(b) = c$$, $$f(c) = c$$, the congruence closure would contain nine elments in total.
 First, we would use the procedure above to generated equivalence closure.
 Then, because $$f(a) = b$$ and $$f(b) = c$$ due to congruence relation, we know $$b = c$$, now we apply the procure for generating equivalence closure again.

-## Algorithm to Computer Congruence Closure
+## Algorithm to Compute Congruence Closure

 The high-level description of the algorithm is as following: